Jj0520/FileWise/README.md

 - **Model Not Found**: Ensure you've pulled the required models (`ollama pull <model-name>`)
 - **File Not Indexed**: Check the console output for errors.
 Some files may fail to extract text
 - **Slow Processing**: Local models can be slower than cloud APIs.
 Consider using smaller/faster models or reducing `MaxConcurrentFiles` in `appsettings.json`
-- **Port Issues**: If Ollama is running on a different port, update `Gemini:LocalhostUrl` in `appsettings.json`
+- **Port Issues**: If Ollama is running on a different port, update `BaseUrl` in `appsettings.json`
 - **PDF OCR Not Working**:
   - If you see "Unable to load DLL 'pdfium.dll'", see [PDFIUM_BUILD.md](PDFIUM_BUILD.md) for build instructions
   - The application will automatically fall back to Gemini API if `pdfium.dll` is not available
-  - Ensure Gemini API key is configured in `appsettings.json` for fallback to work
+  - Ensure Gemini API key is configured in Settings for fallback to work
 - **Scanned PDFs Not Extracting Text**:
   - Install `pdfium.dll` for local OCR (see [PDFIUM_BUILD.md](PDFIUM_BUILD.md))
-  - Or ensure Gemini API key is configured for cloud-based extraction
+  - Or configure your Gemini API key in Settings for cloud-based extraction
+- **API Key Issues**:
+  - Make sure you've entered your own Gemini API key in Settings (no API key is included with the application)
+  - Get your API key from https://aistudio.google.com/app/apikey
+  - If using localhost mode, you don't need a Gemini API key

 ## License